Navigating The Car Accident Insurance Claims Process

 Take Photos and Document the Scene

 Use your phone to take clear photos of vehicle damage, skid marks, road conditions, and injuries.
-Upload photos later when you file a claim online or speak with the insurance adjuster.
-These images help support your auto insurance claim and show how the accident occurred.
+Upload photos later when you file a claim online or speak with the adjusters.
+These images help support your claim and show how the accident occurred.

 Notify Your Insurance Company

-Contact your local agent or file an auto claim online as soon as possible.
+Contact your local agent or file a car claim online as soon as possible.
 Give your insurer the police report number, contact details of the other driver, and photo evidence.
 Provide a short and factual account of what happened.
-This begins the car insurance claim and allows your insurer to start the investigation.
+This begins the claim and allows your insurer and lawyer to start the investigation.

 Seek Medical Attention